alpic-ai/grizzly/README.md

-# MCP Inspector
+# Inspector Grizzly

-The MCP inspector is a developer tool for testing and debugging MCP servers.
+The Inspector Grizzly is based on the MCP Inspector by anthropic!

 ![MCP Inspector Screenshot](https://raw.githubusercontent.com/modelcontextprotocol/inspector/main/mcp-inspector.png)